 Although it is considered unoccupied, portions of this unit contain some or all of the physical or biological features essential for the conservation of the species.
-Unit 2 possesses those characteristics as described by physical or biological features 1 and 2 and stable stream channels and suitable substrates are present throughout much of the unit.
+Unit 2 possesses characteristics described by physical or biological features 1 and 2 as long reaches of stable stream channel and suitable substrates are present throughout much of the unit.
 Unit 2 retains the features of a natural stream channel and presently supports a diverse mussel fauna, including several mussel species that ordinarily co-occur with the Suwannee moccasinshell.
-Both fish species found to serve as larval hosts for the Suwannee moccasinshell occur within the unit (Robins et al. 2018, pp. 317, 336).

-Physical or biological features 3 and 4 are degraded in the unit during some times of the year.
-Flow levels in the upper Santa Fe River have declined over time, and the river has ceased to flow multiple times since 2000 (Johnson et al. 2016, p.
+Both fish species found to serve as larval hosts for the Suwannee moccasinshell occur within the unit (Robins et al., 2018, pp. 317, 336).
+Physical or biological features 3 and 4 are degraded in the Unit during some times of the year.
+Flow levels in the upper Santa Fe River have declined over time, and the river has ceased to flow multiple times since 2000 (Johnson et al., 2016, p.
 170).
 An important effect of reduced flows is altered water quality, especially depressed dissolved oxygen levels and elevated water temperatures (discussed above under "Physical or Biological Features").
-In 2007, the SRWMD developed minimum flow levels to establish flows protective of "fish and wildlife habitats and the passage of fish" in the upper Santa Fe River (SRWMD 2007, entire).
-The restoration of natural flow levels is a complex issue that will require considerable involvement and collaboration of Federal, State, and local governments and private landowners to implement projects that reduce groundwater pumping in order to recover aguifer levels and sustain base flows in the upper Santa Fe River subbasin.
+In 2007, the District developed minimum flow levels to establish flows protective of "fish and wildlife habitats and the passage of fish" in the upper Santa Fe River (SRWMD 2007, entire).
+The restoration of natural flow levels is a complex issue that will require considerable involvement and collaboration of Federal, State, and local governments and private landowners to implement projects that reduce groundwater pumping in order to recover aquifer levels and sustain base flows in the upper Santa Fe River sub-basin.
 However, if implemented, water management strategies would improve physical or biological features 3 and 4.

-The need for conservation efforts is recognized by our conservation partners, and methods for restoring and reintroducing the species into unoccupied habitat are being developed.
-The Florida Fish and Wildlife Conservation Commission has expressed support for including this area in a critical habitat designation (Florida Fish and Wildlife Conservation Commission 2019).
+The need for conservation efforts is recognized by our conservation partners, and methods for restoring natural flow regimes and reintroducing the species into unoccupied habitat are being advocated and developed.
 Accordingly, we are reasonably certain this unit will contribute to the conservation of the species.